 Overcrowding the pan will result in steaming your skin rather than frying it, so make sure you give your chicken pieces room to fry.

-Once the skin is brown, flip and cook the other side until brown.
-Then transfer your chicken to your baking pan, brush with maple syrup, then roast until done.
+Once the skin is golden brown, flip the chicken and cook the other side until brown.
+Then transfer your chicken to rest on top of the vegetables, brush with maple syrup, then roast until done.

-Looking for other chicken for two recipes for your dinner rotation?
+Looking for more chicken recipes for two for your dinner rotation?
 Add these easy recipes to your menu planning:

-A hearty and comforting dinner for two, Maple Roasted Chicken Leg Quarters with roasted vegetables baked in the same pan is simple yet packed with flavor.
-Use chicken legs, thighs, or quarters for an easy and delicious meal.
+Roasted Chicken Quarters with maple syrup and roasted vegetables baked in the same pan is easy yet packed full with flavor.
+Use chicken legs, thighs, or quarters for a hearty and comforting chicken for two.

 Ingredients